 Meanwhile, Shantz had grown an inch, enough to pass his Army physical, and was sworn in on December 28, 1944.8 After three months of basic training, he headed to Fort Knox, Kentucky, to be trained to drive tanks.
 But his feet barely reached the pedals and he was transferred to a mortar outfit.
 In June of 1945, two months before the end of World War II, he arrived in the Philippines.9 At camp in Batangas he played inter-divisional ball, sharing pitching duties with the White Sox’ Gordon Maltzberger.
 Later, he played against a team of touring major leaguers at Rizal Stadium in Manila.
 Shantz pitched and lost the game, 4-2, but his performance against established major leaguers helped to build his confidence.10 Shantz also pitched well in games against the highly regarded service team the Manila Dodgers.
 (The Dodgers gave Shantz a tryout but rejected him, which only inspired him to work harder.11) Discharged from the Army in 1946, Corporal Shantz had grown to 5-feet-6½ and weighed 139 pounds.
 He returned home to work at the saw company in the fall of 1946.
 He played quarterback and punted for a Pop Warner League football team, but hurt his back and quit football for good so he would not jeopardize his baseball career.

-In 1947 Shantz signed to play sandlot baseball for the Souderton PA His Nibs team in the East Penn League, rated equivalent to a Class B minor league.
+In 1947 Shantz signed to play sandlot baseball for the Souderton, Pennsylvania His Nibs team in the East Penn League, rated equivalent to a Class-B minor league.
 He went 8-0, and 1-1 in the postseason.
 In the championship game, Shantz pitched a four-hitter, hit a double, and scored a run.
 Fans held a Bobby Shantz Day and showered him with cash and gifts.
 Shantz’s reputation spread.
 Admirers arranged a game against a team featuring Curt Simmons, another highly-touted left-handed pitcher who had just signed for a large bonus with the Philadelphia Phillies.12

 Fans from the East Penn League and their counterparts from the Lehigh Valley League set up the match game for charity.
 Bobby and his team from the East Penn League faced Simmons and his former team from the Lehigh Valley League.